Skip to content

 Warning

-By default, telemetry information is not collected by Runner.
-If you want this information sent to Maestro, include an additional configuration.
+By default, telemetry information is not collected by the Runner.
+If you want this information to be sent to the Orchestrator, just include an additional configuration.

-In the conf.bcf file located in the conf folder of the SDK, just set the logTelemetry=true setting.
+In the conf.bcf file located in the conf folder of the SDK mentioned earlier, simply set the logTelemetry=true configuration.

 You can view the available configuration parameters by accessing this link.

-You can access Runner's telemetry through the Info option of the Runner card menu, shown above.
+You can access the Runner telemetry through the Info option of the Runner card menu, shown above.

 General Runner Information